rohanmahy/ietf-drafts/mahy-mls-selfremove/draft-mahy-mls-selfremove.md

 This document specifies a new MLS Proposal type called `SelfRemove`.
 Its syntax is described using the TLS Presentation Language [@!RFC8446] below (its contents is an empty struct).
 It is allowed in External Commits and requires an UpdatePath.
+SelfRemove proposals are only allowed in a Commit by reference.

 ~~~ tls-presentation
 struct {} SelfRemove;